 What is invoice financing?

-Some finance companies will advance a business 80 to 90 pence in the pound on unpaid invoices.
+Some finance companies will advance a business 80 to 90 cents in the dollar on unpaid invoices.
 The business gets cash almost straight away, instead of waiting for the debtor to pay.
 And when the debtor does pay, the business gets a second (remainder) payment.

 There are fees to consider, of course, but it can be a great way for your clients to overcome cash flow shortfalls.